How we plan for emergencies

 We write emergency response plans, in partnership with our Avon and Somerset Local Resilience Forum multi-agency partners.
 These plans direct our response to different emergency situations.

-Plans vary between
+Plans vary between:

 • site specific plans